Kiyoshiakira/ScriptScribblerFS/README.md

 The application uses environment variables to handle API keys and other configuration.

 1. Create a new file named `.env.local` in the root of the project.
-2. Copy the contents of `.env.example` into your new `.env.local` file.
-3. Fill in the required environment variables.
+2. Fill in the required environment variables as shown below.

 ```env
 # .env.local